thisiscapra/thisiscapra.com/source/blog/2015-01-10-rebuilding-capra.html.markdown

     link: 'http://850sportsapp.com'
 ................
 ```
-Then in our `config.rb` file we can call this YAML file and automatically generate pages based on these fields.
+Then in our `config.rb` file we can call this YAML file and magically generate pages based on these fields.

 ```ruby
 data.work_items.clients.each_with_index do |client, index|